mallardduck/html-formatter/README.md

 ## 7. Credits

 Thanks to **[Gajus Kuizinas](https://github.com/gajus)** for originally creating [gajus/dindent](https://github.com/gajus/dindent) and all the other developers who are tirelessly working on it.
 HTML Formatter was inspired by Dindent.

-## 8. About Navindex

-Navindex is a web development agency in Melbourne, Australia.
-You'll find an overview of our cmpany [on our website](https://www.navindex.com.au).